Where To Look For Scholarships by Month and Time of Year

 - WSOS STEM CTE Scholarship (Mar. – Early June) - https://www.waopportunityscholarship.org/students/applicants/cts/

 - College Success Foundation (Jan. – Feb.)
-A group of school, including one for foster youth - https://www.collegesuccessfoundation.org/wa/supports-and-scholarships
+A group of schools, including one for foster youth - https://www.collegesuccessfoundation.org/wa/supports-and-scholarships

 - College Bound Scholarship – If you joined this state program in middle school, your name stays on the list.
 You just need to remain eligible.
 The CCRC staff can verify your status on the list and talk to you about the pledge you made.
 You can also visithttps://readysetgrad.wa.gov/college/college-bound-scholarship-program for details.